 A higher voltage causes greater safety risks for operators and users.
 Therefore, special training is required for operators.

 There are various efficiencies in various components.
-Therefore, the determining of voltage, current and transformers impact energy losses.
+Therefore, the determining of voltage, current and transformers impacts energy losses.

-The cost setting up the distribution system usually dictates which option project developers choose.
+The cost of setting up the distribution system usually dictates which option project developers choose.

 DC is generally less expensive than AC because AC requires power conditioning equipment.

 The availability of appliances for different currents is also consideration developers must take note of.

 The end-user systems provide an interface for electricity consumers to access, use and monitor electricity from the mini-grid.